Piezoelectric/FRAC/README.md

     ]
 ```

 This defines your dragons (from top to bottom on the battle screen).
 Change role between "grinder" and "trainee".
 The second parameter is the dragon's hotkey for Eliminate.
-Trainees should not set an Eliminate hotkey.
+Trainees can set an Eliminate hotkey but it won't be used.

 ```
 numBattles = 20